BlazeStorm001/tabby/README.md

   ![history](media/history_demo.gif)
    - Quickly access recently closed tabs from the "Tab History".
    - Press `h` in Tab Mode or run command `> Tabby: Open Tabs from History` to quickly restore closed tabs based on the patterns described above.
+   - Press `u` in Tab Mode to undo restore tabs closed recently (works only for tabs closed/filtered using Tabby).